top of page

 Policy on Diversity and Inclusion

-Perbak’s policies on diversity and inclusion are in place at firm level.
+The Firm adheres to diversity and inclusion standards and integrates these principles into its operations and culture at the firm level.
 Whilst Perbak understands the advantages that a diverse team can offer, we do not consciously look to equalise gender or minority ratios and do not set any diversity goals for hiring.
 Instead, when hiring, Perbak looks to recruit the most suitable candidate in each case.

 Own Funds